-For the quarter ended December 31, 2020 our primary operating expenses included the payment of management and incentive fees pursuant to the investment management agreement we had with MCC Advisors and overhead expenses, including our allocable portion of our administrator's overhead under the administration agreement.
+In the prior quarter our primary operating expenses included management and incentive fees pursuant to the investment management agreement we had with MCC Advisors and overhead expenses, including our allocable portion of our administrator's overhead under the administration agreement, which were paid during the quarter ended March 31, 2021.
 Our management and incentive fees compensated MCC Advisors for its work in identifying, evaluating, negotiating, closing and monitoring our investments.
-On November 18, 2020, the board of directors adopted an internally managed structure, effective January 1, 2021, under which we will continue to bear all costs and expenses of our operations and transactions, including those relating to:
+On November 18, 2020, the board of directors adopted an internally managed structure, effective January 1, 2021, under which we bear all costs and expenses of our operations and transactions, including those relating to:

-- our organization and continued corporate existence; - calculating our NAV (including the cost and expenses of any independent valuation firms); - salaries, compensation and benefits for our employees and any consultants, including investment professionals; - interest payable on debt, if any, incurred to finance our investments; - the costs of all offerings of common stock and other securities, if any; - the base management fee and any incentive fee; - distributions on our shares; - administration fees payable under our administration agreement with U.S. Bancorp; - amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees;
+- our organization and continued corporate existence; - calculating our NAV (including the cost and expenses of any independent valuation firms); - salaries, compensation and benefits for our employees and any consultants, including investment professionals; - interest payable on debt, if any, incurred to finance our investments; - the costs of all offerings of common stock and other securities, if any; - distributions on our shares; - administration fees payable under our administration agreement with U.S. Bancorp; - amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees;

-- U.S. federal, state and local taxes; - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC or other regulators; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - our fidelity bond; - directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us in connection with administering our business, such as rent for our office space.
+- U.S. federal, state and local taxes: - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC or other regulators; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - our fidelity bond; - directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us in connection with administering our business, such as rent for our office space.